mightymightys/AttosecondRaytracing/README.md

 ### Running ART

-To run ART, you run the appropriately named "ARTmain.py" in the console, supplying a configuration-file as an argument, like so:
+To run ART, you run the appropriately named ***ARTmain.py*** in the console, supplying a configuration-file as an argument, like so:

     python ARTmain.py CONFIG_xxxx.py

 The configuration file is itself written in python, and the user is responsible for enuring that it doesn’t contain any harmful code.
-A template for such a configuration file is given by "CONFIG_template.py"é" and a number of example configurations files are provided to be tried, explored and adapted.
+A template for such a configuration file is given by ***CONFIG_template.py*** and a number of example configurations files are provided to be tried, explored and adapted.

 Alternatively, the user may use the configuration file as a launch script, and run the main program as indicated at the end of the template and example configuration files.
-This is practicle, e.g., when writing the configuration file in an IDE like Spyder, which features an IPython-console and let the user run the configuration directly.
+This is practicle, e.g., when writing the configuration file in an IDE like *Spyder*, which features an IPython-console and let the user run the configuration directly.